***Corona Virus (Covid-19) Melbourne Updates***

 Please note that due to Covid 19 some Tourist Attractions are closed.
 Please check before you venture out

-This quaint country market is held on the last Sunday of the month, do check the December dates though, high up in the Dandenong Ranges.
+The Gembrook Market is quaint country market held on the last Sunday of the month, do check the December dates though, high up in the Dandenong Ranges.

 Situated alongside the famous Puffing Billy rail station, the market makes for a fantastic tourist destination as the little steam train arrives while the market is in full swing.

 During the summer months watch for CODE RED, as the market will be canceled when the fire danger rating is Code Red for this Central district.

 The stalls are set up outside under the Himalayan blue pine trees.
 It is, however, best to become prepared for all weather conditions.

 Please note also that during the winter months it can become quite cold so make sure you are rugged up and warm.

 Parking is allowed along the main road and the side streets.
 Dogs are permitted but must be kept on a leash at all times.

 The market runs a plastic bag free event so be sure to carry your own recyclable bags or better still take a market trolley along.

 For those driving, the Gembrook market is located in Main St Gembrook (Melway ref 312 K10).
 Check the Google map here and click through to the larger map.
 Enter your starting point and follow the directions.